CEOs and CFOs Need to Stop Flying Blind When it Comes to Managing Growth

 As a consequence, financial statements do little to reveal the true and latent potential of a business to generate future revenues, margins and positive cash flow.
 FASB standards don’t require accountants to reveal the inner workings of a company or delineate between growth expenses, investments and assets.
 Any forward-looking revenue and margin forecasts are often uncertain estimates.
 Managerial accounting clumps selling costs into big buckets (SG&A).
 And operational KPI tend to optimize a functions output (cost of acquisition, cost per lead) but not the business outcomes of the whole “cross functional” system (customer lifetime value).
 This means critical assets such as digital selling infrastructure, customer databases and brand are booked as expenses under managerial accounting principles.
 So instead of being managed and measured as an asset, they are viewed as a cost – and one that can easily be cut without consequences to the long term cash flow of the business.
 "The Original Sin of Accounting for Marketing is that all marketing investments are immediately expensed," says Professor Neil Bendle, co-author of Marketing Metrics: The Definitive Guide to Measuring Marketing Performance.
 “The growing difference between market and accounting values of the business are due to intangible assets and flaws in Financial Accounting Rules,” according to Professor Roger Sinclair in his research on the Moribund Effect.

-The Quality of Revenue Operations Benchmark Analysis – A Better Way for Managers to Evaluate, Manage and Realize the Growth Potential of a Business
+The Revenue Operations Benchmark Analysis – A Better Way for Managers to Evaluate, Manage and Realize the Growth Potential of a Business

 To help the managers and boards develop a more financially valid and actionable means for valuing, measuring, protecting and growing the value of their businesses, Slate Point Partners conducted a meta-analysis of over 100 academic and commercial research studies.
 The research focused on studies that attempted to quantify the causal impact of market based intangible assets and interdisciplinary commercial competencies on future revenue growth, cash flow and firm value.
 The effort identified sixteen operational value levers that describe 100% of the known drivers of future revenues, cash flow and firm value.